larryhastings/big/README.md

 the way back to 3.6.
 (The Python core development team dropped support for 3.6 several years ago!)

-The `String` object supports *all* the methods of the `str` object.
+The `string` object supports *all* the methods of the `str` object.
 At the moment there's a new `str` method as of version 3.7, `isascii`.
-Rather than only provide that in 3.7+, `String` makes that available in 3.6 too.
+Rather than only provide that in 3.7+, `string` makes that available in 3.6 too.

 #### Naughty modules not honoring the subclass

-It was important that `String` not only be a drop-in replacement for `str`.
+It was important that `string` not only be a drop-in replacement for `str`.
 The only way for that to work: it had to literally *be* a subclass of `str`.
 There's a lot of code that says
 ```Python
 if isinstance(obj, str):
 ```
-and if `String` objects failed that test they'd break code.
+and if `string` objects failed that test they'd break code.

 This has an unfortunate side-effect.
 CPython ships with modules in its standard library written in C that check to see "is this object a `str` object?"
 And if the object passes that test, they use low-level C API calls on the `str` object to interact with it.
-The problem is, these low-level C API calls ignore the fact that this is a *subclass* of `str`, and they sidestep the overloaded behaviors of the `String` object.
-This means that, for example, when they extract a substring from the object, they don't get a `String` object preserving the offsets, they just get a plain old `str` object.
+The problem is, these low-level C API calls ignore the fact that this is a *subclass* of `str`, and they sidestep the overloaded behaviors of the `string` object.
+This means that, for example, when they extract a substring from the object, they don't get a `string` object preserving the offsets, they just get a plain old `str` object.

 Fixing this in CPython would be worthwhile, but it'd be a lot of work and it would only benefit the future.
 We want to solve our problem today.
-So big provides workarounds for the two worst offenders: `re` and `tokenize`. big's `String` object has a `compile` method that is a drop-in replacement for `re.compile`, and all the methods you call on it will return `String` objects instead of `str` objects.
-The `String` object also has a method called `generate_tokens` that produces the same output as `tokenize.generate_tokens`, except (of course!) all the strings returned in its `TokenInfo` objects are `String` objects.
+So big provides workarounds for the two worst offenders: `re` and `tokenize`. big's `string` object has a `compile` method that is a drop-in replacement for `re.compile`, and all the methods you call on it will return `string` objects instead of `str` objects.
+The `string` object also has a method called `generate_tokens` that produces the same output as `tokenize.generate_tokens`, except (of course!) all the strings returned in its `TokenInfo` objects are `string` objects.

 Unfortunately, there's one more wrinkle.
 The objects returned by CPython's `re` module don't let you instantitate them, nor subclass them.